amit9838/mousam/README.md

 </div>

 ## Features
-* Displays real-time temperature, humidity, and wind speed,UV index,pressure and more
+* Displays real-time temperature, humidity, wind speed, UV index, pressure and more
 * Utilizes graphical representations, such as temperature , precipitation graphs and wind-speed with direction to provide an hourly forecast for the next 24 hours
 * Also shows tomorrow and 7-day forcasts
 * See conditions in metric or imperial systems